amy-hart/digi-dino/README.md

 Digi Dino is a virtual pet game created for mobile.
 As a responsible pet owner your goal is to keep your dinosaur fit and healthy throughout its lifetime.

 # Installation
+These installation instructions assume that you already have Node.js, and the NPM package manager installed on your machine.
+You'll also need to have Expo installed on your machine, along with an Android/ iOS simulator, or the Expo application for your Android/ iOS mobile device.

+1. Clone down the repo:
 ```{r, engine='bash', count_lines}
 git clone git@github.com:amy-hart/digi-dino.git
 ```
+2. Install any dependencies:
 ```{r, engine='bash', count_lines}
 npm install
 ```
+3. Move into the 'digi-dino' directory:
 ```{r, engine='bash', count_lines}
 cd digi-dino
 ```
+4. Start Expo:
 ```{r, engine='bash', count_lines}
 expo start
 ```
+5. Once Expo has started you can launch the application via the Android/ iOS simulator on your machine.
+Alternatively you can launch the Digi Dino application via the Expo application on your Android/ iOS mobile device.

 # Gameplay
 * Wait for the app to load.